summary

 AI Summary

-This bill amends the Criminal Code of 2012 to make it illegal for anyone to knowingly record or transmit live video of a victim or witness inside a State courthouse without their consent, or the consent of the presiding judge or courthouse security entity, provided such consent aligns with any judicial orders.
+This bill amends the Criminal Code of 2012 to make it illegal for anyone to knowingly record video, transmit live video, or set up a device to do so, of a victim or witness inside a State courthouse without their consent, the consent of the presiding judge, or the consent of courthouse security personnel, as long as such consent aligns with any judicial orders.
 Importantly, an individual's consent to be recorded does not override a judge's order prohibiting recording, and this new rule does not apply to recordings made by courthouse security cameras or law enforcement body cameras, nor does it affect the Open Meetings Act, which ensures public access to government proceedings.
-The bill also defines "courthouse" to include any state, county, or local facility where court proceedings take place and establishes penalties for violations.
+The bill also defines "courthouse" to include any state or local facility where court proceedings take place and establishes penalties for violations.

 Committee Categories